N.b. this document is partially based on the rules used at the Nordic Historical Fencing League and Swordfish.

 - Dominance by grappling = 3 points.
 Grappling with the sword is scored as above.

-- Disarming the opponent does not award any points.
-Points are awarded for marking a hit or according to the previous scoring criteria.
-Remember that you must be very careful when attacking a disarmed opponent, so making it clear that you are threatening is enough.
+- Disarming the opponent = 3 points.
+A fighter is considered disarmed if he or she has losed control of the weapon and not closed to wrestling within one tempo.
+Remember that you should not hit a disarmed opponent, so making it clear that you are threatening is enough.
 Hitting an opponent that is closing to wrestling is perfectly fine and will score as a regular hit.

 Afterblows and double hits